 How Much Does 360º Virtual Reality Training Cost?

 When an organization wants to jump into a 360º VR training program design, you can expect to pay, on average, between $30,000 and $75,000.

 Now let’s break down the factors that affect the price of your program.

 - Instructional Design and Programming – Depending on the level of the instructional designer and programmer expertise, it can cost between $150 and $300 an hour to design and program 360º VR content.
 The level of user activity, number of interactions, types of interactions, and the virtual setting all affect the number of hours needed.

 - Filming – When you are creating a 360º VR training, the video production, actors, travel and other costs to film on location can cost between $8,000 and $12,000 a day — with most production taking only one or two days.

 - VR Headsets – You can expect to pay your vendor the cost of the headset ($500 – $1,200) plus a setup and shipping fee ($150 – $200 per headset).
 Working with a vendor will help you get a better deal and ensure that your headsets work properly on arrival.

 - Extended Reality System – With any management system, your price will depend on your number of licenses, in this case, one license per headset.
 You can expect to pay between $10 – $20 monthly per license plus a baseline fee for an XRS portal.

-Want more information about the cost of 360º VR?
-Cost of Virtual Reality Training: 360º VR
+Read More: Cost of Virtual Reality Training: 360º VR